Lucía García

-Lucía García Córdoba ([luˈθi.a ɣaɾˈθi.a]; born 14 July 1998) is a Spanish professional footballer who plays as a forward for Manchester United of the English Women's Super League and the Spain national team.
+Lucía García Córdoba ([luˈθi.a ɣaɾˈθi.a]; born 14 July 1998) is a Spanish professional footballer who plays as a forward or winger for Liga MX Femenil side C.F.
+Monterrey and the Spain national team.
+Starting with Spain U17, she has represented Spain internationally since 2015.

 Early life

 García was the only female in a set of quadruplets.
 She was born at Cruces University Hospital in Barakaldo, Basque Country, 180 miles from her hometown of Aller, Asturias, after her mother decided on a specialist hospital due to the increased risk of a multiple birth.
 They were born prematurely after seven months and initially placed into incubators.
 Growing up she has stated that none of her brothers were particularly interested in football, and she played on the street as the village of 200 inhabitants had no football field.
 She played one year of futsal in nearby Cabañaquinta before taking up athletics and tennis for two years.
 When she was 13 years old, a physical education teacher suggested García try out for the youth team at Oviedo Moderno.